tiggerbob/PWSH-Comp.-Club-Problems-24-25/At the Alien Drive In/readme.md

 ## Input Format
 The first line contains _N_, the number of orders in a day.<br>
 Each _N_ line will first hold the cost of an item _P_).<br>
 The cost will be then followed by the currency paid in (_C_).
 C will always be the capitalized singular form of currency.
-(Example.
-Piddle) <br>
+(Example: Piddle) <br>
 Finally, the currency will be followed by the item ordered.

 ## Contraints